 In this case, qualified property is anything your business owns, including real estate, and uses at any point to earn QBI.

 For a longer explanation of the W-2 wage limitation, and some examples of how it might apply, check out this article from the Tax Policy Center.

 How to take advantage of the tax reform

-In light of the TCJA, here are some money-saving business moves you can make for the 2018 financial year.
+Here are some money-saving business moves you can make based on the TCJA.